-Cleveland Clinic Akron General opened a $49.3 million state-of-the-art building that more than triples the size of its previous emergency department to help enhance patient experience.
+Cleveland Clinic Akron General's emergency department opened a $49.3 million state-of-the-art building in 2018 that more than triples the size of its previous emergency department to help enhance patient experience.

-This new emergency department is designed to expedite the process from admittance through discharge and includes:
+The facility is a Level 1 trauma center designed to expedite the process from admittance through discharge and includes:

 - Sixty total treatment rooms